mishrole/NetCore5_Microservices/README.md

 $ docker build -t <your docker hub id>/platformservice .
 $ docker run -p 5001:80 -d <your docker hub id>/platformservice

-# Go into CommandsService
+# Go into CommandService
-$ cd CommandsService
+$ cd CommandService

-# Build and run the CommandsService in a container
+# Build and run the CommandService in a container
-$ docker build -t <your docker hub id>/commandsservice .
+$ docker build -t <your docker hub id>/commandservice .
-$ docker run -p 6001:80 -d <your docker hub id>/commandsservice
+$ docker run -p 6001:80 -d <your docker hub id>/commandservice

 # Check the status of the containers
 $ docker ps